by-pinja/azure-subscription-cleaner/README.md

 Performs cleaning operations for Azure Subscription.
 This is used to removed unused items from development subscription.

 ## Build

+These commands are assumed to be executed from the same directory this file exists.
+These commands can also be executed from project directories, but the directory/project needs to be removed from the command.
+See `dotnet` documentation from more information.

 This project requires [dotnet core](https://www.microsoft.com/net/download), see image used in Jenkinsfile for specific requirements.
 ```